mighty-gerbils/gerbil/doc/guide/intro.md

 ### Library Modules

-Library modules are imported with the `:library-module-path` form.
+Library modules are imported with the `:library/module/path` form.
 For example, to use the `json` module from the Gerbil std library you need the following import statement:
 ```scheme